Closing the health gap with Aboriginal and Torres Strait Islander peoples

 - Support from the Koori community engagement officer.

-The Reconciliation Action Plan formalises and consolidate Merri Health’s ongoing commitment and achievements to date, partnership with the Aboriginal and Torres Strait Islander community, and opportunities to identify new opportunities for growth and development.
+We are proud to take the next step in our reconciliation journey with our Innovate Reconciliation Action Plan 2022-2023 which includes 72 actions we are taking.
+It formalises Merri Health’s ongoing commitment and achievements to date, partnership with the Aboriginal and Torres Strait Islander community, and opportunities to identify new opportunities for growth and development.

 What are we working towards?